Hakuin Ekaku: Hear the sound of one hand

 Dogo said, “Throughout the body are hands and eyes.”

 Hakuin comments: "Throughout the body are hands and eyes—The elbow doesn’t bend outward"; a Japanese expression, meaning that it is natural, things are as they are.
 Compare the fifth of the Five Ranks, Unity Attained, which completes Hakuin's understanding of the course of Zen-training, referring to the "mellow maturity of consciousness."
 The expression is also used by D.T Suzuki, see here and here.

-See also the many commentaries to be found at the internet for "reaching back for a pillow in the middle of the night,” and the following comment by Zarrilli about :Kalaripayattu, a amrtial art from Kerala, South-India:
+See also the many commentaries to be found at the internet for "reaching back for a pillow in the middle of the night,” and the following comment by Zarrilli about :Kalaripayattu, a martial art from Kerala, South-India:

 "In Kerala, there is a folk expression which summarizes the martial practitioner's ideal state of psychophysiologicaVpneumatic accomplishment explored here--a state in which the "body becomes all eyes" (meyyu kannakuka).
 One reading of the "body as all eyes" is as the yogic/Ayurvedic bodymind, which intuitively responds to the sensory environment and which is healthful and fluid in its congruency.
 It is the animal body in which there is unmediated, uncensored, immediate respondence to stimuli.
 Like Brahma, the "thousand eyed," the practitioner who is accomplished can "see" everywhere around him, intuitively sensing danger in the environment and responding immediately.")

 Hakuin preferred this to the most commonly assigned first koan from the Chinese tradition, the Mu koan.
 He believed his "Sound of One Hand" to be more effective in generating the great doubt, and remarked that "its superiority to the former methods is like the difference between cloud and mud".